60 Montana Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Montana

-- What “B” hill has steep sides and a flat top?
-They are particular known to U.S. residents for being in Montana.
+26. What B-word describes a hill with steep sides and a flat top?
+They are particularly known to U.S. residents for being in Montana.

 Answer: Butte